jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 # Deployment options from the Web IDE

-Click **Deploy** to manually push a new application to BlueMix.
+Click **Deploy** to manually push a new application to Bluemix.
 This type of deployment uses the contents of the manifest.yml file, and your sign in credentials.
 If you're editing a file you can click **Deploy As** to re-deploy to an existing application name.

 >	![Orion deploy options](/whatsnew/images/orion-deploy-options.png)

-# Auto-Deploying applications to BlueMix
+# Auto-Deploying applications to Bluemix

-In addition to manually deploying your applications from within the Web IDE you can also setup Auto-Deploy of your BlueMix application.
-If you selected the **Deploy to BlueMix** option when creating your Git-hosted project you'll find an Auto-Deployment section in the Project overview page.
-When this is enabled, any push to the git repository for this project will trigger a push of the Application to BlueMix using the contents of the selected branch.
+In addition to manually deploying your applications from within the Web IDE you can also setup Auto-Deploy of your Bluemix application.
+If you selected the **Deploy to Bluemix** option when creating your Git-hosted project you'll find an Auto-Deployment section in the Project overview page.
+When this is enabled, any push to the git repository for this project will trigger a push of the Application to Bluemix using the contents of the selected branch.

 >	![Automatic deployment](/whatsnew/images/auto-deploy.jpg)